Photo courtesy of Stephen Hegg, KCTS 9

 Robert McClure contributed to this report.

-This story was produced with support from the Fund for Investigative Journalism.
+This story was produced with support from the Fund for Investigative Journalism and the Satterberg Foundation.

 InvestigateWest is a Seattle-based nonprofit newsroom producing journalism for the common good.
 Please help support this effort at www.invw.org/donate.